devemin/Unity-ROS-MiniPupper-Tutorial/README.md

 ## 2. PC
-- Windows (10 or later)
+Windows (10 or later)

-- Unity 3D (I used version 2021) <b> You will need to install and Register Unity 3D Software beforehand.
+- Install Unity 3D (I used version 2021) <b> You will need to install and Register Unity 3D Software beforehand.
 'Unity Hub' is recommended.</b>
-- git software (https://git-scm.com/downloads) for importing Unity asset.
+- Install git software (https://git-scm.com/downloads) for importing Unity asset.
 - Clone this repository, and Open the project.
 The first time, some assets downloads would be performed.

 ### Network